-Subsequently, a 2016 study was conducted on NCAA division sprinters, and it concluded that leg muscles per height mass were 22% greater in sprinters.
+Subsequently, a 2016 study was conducted on NCAA division sprinters, concluding that leg muscles per height mass were 22% greater in sprinters.
 It also found that hip-and knee-crossing muscles were significantly larger.
 The study concluded a strong correlation between sprinting and large hip, knee flexors, and extensors.

-Finally, a 2020 study was conducted of 2,500 runners, and it found that 81% of men and 75% of women who smoked quit once they started running regularly.
+Finally, a 2020 study on 2,500 runners found that 81% of men and 75% of women who smoked quit once they started running regularly.
 Furthermore, it concluded that weight loss was associated with running and was more significant in overweight people.

-Also, running has been proven to decrease the risk of inactive diseases and improve cardiovascular performance.
-A healthy heart and a good set of lungs have shown to be good indicators of health and fitness.
+Also, running has decreased the risk of inactive diseases and improved cardiovascular performance.
+A healthy heart and a good set of lungs are good health and fitness indicators.
 These are just some of the health and fitness benefits of running.

 Muscle fiber types

-To understand the relationship between running and muscular fitness, it is essential to first learn about muscle fiber types.
-In this way, you will better understand how running improves your muscular fitness.
+Learning about muscle fiber types is essential to understanding the relationship between running and muscular fitness.
+This way, you will better understand how running improves your muscular fitness.
 There are two types of muscle fibers:

-The first muscle type you activate when performing physical activities is slow-twitch muscle fiber.
-Slow-twitch muscle fibers can sustain a low force of power over a long time.
+A slow-twitch muscle fiber is the first muscle type you activate when performing physical activities.
+Slow-twitch muscle fibers can sustain a low power force over a long time.
 Slow-twitch muscle activities include:

 - Power walking

 To activate slow-twitch muscles, perform slow-paced activities for a long time.
 Slow-paced activities improve cardiovascular health and use the oxidative energy pathway.
-The oxidative energy pathway burns fats cells for energy.
+The oxidative energy pathway burns fat cells for energy.

 To activate fast-twitch muscles, perform fast-paced activities for a short to intermediate time.
-During fast-paced exercises, fast-twitch muscle takeover, due to their greater size, these muscles produces an enormous amount of power.
-However, these fibers will fatigue quickly and requires a more extended period of rest.
+During fast-paced exercises fast-twitch muscle takeover, these muscles produce an enormous amount of power due to their greater size.
+However, these fibers will fatigue quickly and require a more extended rest period.
 Fast-twitch muscle activities include:

 Fast-twitch muscle activities improve muscle fitness – speed and power.
-They use the ATP-CP and Glycolytic energy pathways.
+This is because they use the ATP-CP and Glycolytic energy pathways.
 The ATP-CP energy pathway burns adenosine creatine phosphate for energy, while the glycolytic energy pathway burns glycogen (sugar) for fuel.

-It is crucial you determine your goal, whether you want to build speed, power, or endurance.
-The human body uses three different energy pathways at any given time, and running can access all three of them.
+You must determine your goal, whether you want to build speed, power, or endurance.
+This is because the human body uses three energy pathways at any given time, and running can access all three.